 This final project will then do some of that primary evaluation.

-Dr. Harding says expects this work to benefit swine producers and swine veterinarians, the veterinary students conducting the research and the pigs.
+Dr. Harding expects this work to benefit swine producers and swine veterinarians, the veterinary students conducting the research and the pigs.

 For more visit Farmscape.Ca.